 • Wet spots on walls, ceilings, or floors.

-• Musty smells or visible mold.
+• Musty smells or visible microbial growth.

 If any of these issues are present, it is time to call the Plumbing & Cooling Nerds so we can detect any potential leak before it causes major damage.